November 19, 2019

 - Minors: Do not let minors hop onto the scooters for fun.
 Unlike children’s scooters, this is a mode of transportation that will go faster than what kids are used to.

 Your Next Steps

 The types of accidents and degrees of injuries can vary when it comes to electric scooters.
 It is suggested that riders wear protective gear and helmets while riding, but most people do not have that type of protection on them when they decide at the last moment to catch a ride.
-If you find yourself in an accident, file a personal injury claim as soon as possible.
+If you find yourself in an accident, document every aspect of the injury and file a personal injury claim as soon as possible.
 From minor to major injuries, do not waste time in contacting the right legal representation for you.
-Document every aspect of the injury and find a lawyer that will fight for the compensation you deserve.
 At Amicus Legal Group, we have nearly 20 years of experience representing injured victims and their families recover the damages after being involved in an accident.
-For more information or to see how we can help, give us a call today at (888) 588-1777.
+For more information or to see how we can help, give us a call today.